Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Contraindications

-Despite the high content of nutrients in Brazil nuts, there are a number of contraindications to the use of the product.
-It is not recommended to use these Brazil nuts for people suffering from the following diseases:
+Despite the content of a large number of useful substances in Brazil nuts, there are a number of contraindications to the use of the product.
+It is not recommended to consume these Brazil nut fruits for people suffering from the following diseases:

 • penchant for allergic reactions,